kanadino/kanadino.github.io/README.md

  2. Click **Add file** button
  3. Click **Upload files** button
     - It will bring us to the web page to upload our resume file
- 5. Drag our resume.md to the rectangular box or click **choose your files** to choose from our device
+ 4. Drag our resume.md to the rectangular box or click **choose your files** to choose from our device
+ 5. Changing our resume.md to index.md
+    - It will set our resume to host on the static site, which is not shown the README file
  6. Enter the description what we did for this commit
     - It will help other contributors or ourselves to know what we did in the past
  7. Click **Commit changes** to the file we just created or uploaded

 ### Formatting our resume
+1. Click **Add file** button
+2. Click **Create new file** button
+   - It will breing us to the web page to typing code
+3. Using _ _config.yml_ as the name of file
 ###

 ## More Resources